 But there’s another way.

-As a book coach, I work one-on-one with writers, to help them overcome the psychological hurdles standing between them and a finished draft.
-Then I walk writers through the publication process and help them query literary agents.
+As a book coach, I work one-on-one with writers to help them overcome the hurdles standing between them and a finished manuscript.
+Then I walk them through the publication process and help them query literary agents.
 Most writers come to me with previous writing experience (in academia, freelance journalism, writing workshops), but they feel overwhelmed and uncertain about the best next steps to take.

 I’m not a therapist, but my process is therapeutic.
 I’m a deep listener, an empathic ally.
 Clients tell me, “This is like therapy but…more fun.”